SimpleOpenSource/.github/profile/README.md

 Let's build an app to do business accounting.

 ## Blog
-Blkog for the project built with Jekyll.
+Blog for the project built with Jekyll.

 ## Ongoing Web Application
 Let's learn rust and web development through building a web application.